Particle shells from relativistic bubble walls: Interaction with bubble walls

 We show the analytical solution for the scalar profile in Fig.~\ref{fig:wallcollision}, which we find to be in good agreement with the profile obtained from numerically integrating the equation of motion in Eq.~\eqref{eq:eom_salar_field} following the recipe of \cite{Jinno:2019bxw}, and shown in Fig.~\ref{fig:wallcollision_num}.

 After walls pass through each other, their energy gets released into oscillating modes of the scalar field as the walls continue to propagate.
-The energy stored in the bubble wall in the bath frame is
+The energy stored in the bubble wall in the bath frame at the time of collision $t_c$ is

-over a thickness of $L_{\rm peak} \sim (\gamma_{\rm w} m_\phi)^{-1}$ in the bath frame in the case of a non-supercooled PT.
+over a thickness of $L_{\rm wall}=L_{0}/\gamma_w \sim (\gamma_{\rm w} m_\phi)^{-1}$ in the bath frame in the case of a non-supercooled PT.
 With supercooling, $T_n \ll m_{\phi}, v_{\phi}$, the wall surface tension is larger and the above energy density instead exists over a thickness

 in the bath frame, which one finds taking into account regions of energy density both from the leading edge of the bubble in which the potential term dominates and oscillations of the field about the true vacuum behind the wall~\cite{Baldes:2020kam,Gouttenoire:2021kjv}.
 (The temperature does not appear in the above modelling, Eqs.~\eqref{eq:phi_ini}-\eqref{eq:phi_profile_ana}, but we include such a correction to better match the supercooled case.)
-The energy density of a scalar field oscillating in a quadratic potential is $\rho_{\rm osc} \sim m_\phi^2 v_\phi^2/2$.
-Using energy conservation, we obtain that the wall continue propagating during a distance
+The energy density of a scalar field oscillating in a quadratic potential is